grafana/grafana/docs/sources/alerting/legacy-alerting-deprecation.md

 Starting with Grafana v9.0.0, legacy alerting is deprecated, meaning that it is no longer actively maintained or supported by Grafana.
 As of Grafana v10.0.0, we do not contribute or accept external contributions to the codebase apart from CVE fixes.

-Legacy alerting refers to the old alerting system that was used prior to the introduction of Grafana Alerting, the new alerting system in Grafana.
+Legacy alerting refers to the old alerting system that was used prior to the introduction of Grafana Alerting; the new alerting system in Grafana.

 The decision to deprecate legacy alerting was made to encourage users to migrate to the new alerting system, which offers a more powerful and flexible alerting experience based on Prometheus Alertmanager.